DhruvinPatel/CpGIslands/README.md

 # CpG Islands prediction using Hidden Markov Model:

 ###TASK:
-To generate a similar cpg_island file for the test data using your learned model.
+To predict CpG Islands in the given genomic sequence using learned model modelled as HMM.
 More details about the problem can be found on this link: http://www.cse.iitd.ernet.in/~parags/teaching/col776/assignments/ass2/ass2-b.pdf